Welcome to CCS

 CCS was founded by Carrol Rouse in 2007, and she is still the managing director today.
 It began as a placement for a few counsellors in a small cottage with 3 counselling rooms next to the Canterbury Umbrella Centre, becoming an independent CIC in 2011.
 We moved to bigger premises in Roper Close where we are now in 2015, giving us 7 counselling rooms, by then having increased the number of counsellors to over 30.
 Since then we have grown to a volunteer staff of over 50 counsellors, offering over 150 appointments per week.

-Over the years, CCS has worked with over 5,000 clients; receives 400 or so referrals per year from clients direct and from NHS and other sources; and over 200 counsellors have volunteered their time to work here.
+Over the years, CCS has worked with over 5,000 clients; receives 400-plus referrals per year from clients direct and from NHS and other sources; and over 200 counsellors have volunteered their time to work here.

 CCS is an organisational member of the British Association of Counselling & Psychotherapy (BACP), meaning that we are bound to work by their Ethical Framework, and adhere to their professional code.
 We are fully insured for public indemnity, and all counsellors here, both qualified and in-training, are insured to work as counsellors, DBS checked, and members of the BACP.
 We aim to provide a welcoming, and physically and emotionally safe place for clients to come to work on their problems.